 From a technical standpoint, body awareness and physical flexibility are key to preserving shoulder alignment.
 The close embrace relies heavily on dissociation: the ability to rotate the lower body independently while keeping the upper body stable and connected (see Dissociation and the Gear Effect).
 Mastering this technique is essential—not only for maintaining alignment, but also for sustaining connection, enabling communication, and unlocking greater creative freedom of the legs.

-Men, in particular, should avoid leading unnecessarily complex or overly challenging movements that compromise the embrace.
+Maintaining shoulders parallelism is not just the woman's responsibility, the man must also adjust his own to keep them parallel to the woman's as she moves around him.
+He should avoid leading unnecessarily complex or overly demanding movements that compromise the embrace.
 Most disruptions in shoulder alignment arise from attempting figures that exceed the body’s natural capacity for dissociation.
 The hips can only rotate so far before shoulder parallelism is lost.
 While occasional misalignment is inevitable, men should refrain from leading steps that demand excessive hip rotation, and women should focus on maintaining shoulder alignment when performing the movement.

 In short, maintaining shoulder parallelism and chest contact is essential to experiencing the full depth, warmth, and authenticity of close-embrace tango.
 These elements nurture the dance’s intimacy, sensuality, and emotional resonance while also refining its aesthetic elegance.
 Shoulder alignment is not a minor technical point—it is the physical and emotional core of the embrace.
 To truly embody tango milonguero, dancers must unlearn habits that disrupt connection—whether rooted in cultural discomfort, self-consciousness, or the desire to impress—and instead cultivate the sensitivity, technique, and trust that lie at the heart of this profoundly human dance (see Contra Body Movement and Dissociation).